 “You just lost me.”

 “I’m saying that in her vulnerable state, even the seemingly meaningless things she blurts out have value because they keep her talking.
 Focus on the emotions simmering beneath the surface and you get to the truth.
 Look into her eyes and stop getting psyched out by her facial expressions.
-She’s using them to bluff.
+She’s using them as a bluff.
 Now come on, let’s get back in there before she cools off.”

 I reluctantly followed her back into the room and avoided looking in Flame’s direction.
 Instead, I busied myself helping Delilah drag a couple of chairs across the room.
 We sat down in front of Flame and I had to force myself to meet her gaze.
 The amused look on her face was unexpected.
 Had she heard what I’d just said out in the hallway?
 What else would make her smirk like that?
 I was mortified.